 The NSWRL is aiming to unearth the next Rugby League star having launched its Try League program for culturally and linguistically diverse (CALD) communities across Western Sydney, South Western Sydney and Coffs Harbour.

 The program aims to break down the barriers and social isolation for people from diverse communities and has received support from both the NSW State Government and the Federal Government.
-The program will run in six locations (see below to register).

 The NSW Rugby League received NSW Government support of $400,000 over four years to expand its successful Try League pilot program for culturally and linguistically diverse (CALD) communities across Western Sydney, South Western Sydney and Coffs Harbour.